-    Other versions: Made in several colours.
+Other versions: This AV Mazzega open glass leaves pendant lamp exists in several colours.
 Very rare and unusual model.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.